KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
 3. Typo: Found `Magic Mirror` in file `MMM-DWD-WarnWeather.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+5. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-7. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
+8. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
-8. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+9. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-9. Warning: No LICENSE file.
+10. Warning: No LICENSE file.
-10. Recommendation: No ESLint configuration was found.
+11. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Dynamic-Modules by Toreke](https://github.com/Toreke/MMM-Dynamic-Modules)